Error Reference

 # Rate-limited with a known retry window.
 Back off and retry.

-time.sleep(action.get("seconds", 60))
+time.sleep(action.get("retry_after", 60))

 return upload_image(api_key, filepath, caption)